insilmaril/vym/README-layout.md

 Ideas
 -----

+* Introduce *reference position*, which can be used in other containers to position these containers.
+The reference position should be center of HeadingContainer

+* Introduce *manual positioning* and *autoPositioning*.
+Manual positioning is used for all floating containers, incl. mapCenters and MainBranches.

+  OTOH: If a container is in a floating layout or if it has no parentItem, it uses manual positioning.

+* New layout type to handle floats in InnerContainer.
+Inner Container has one of these two layouts:
+  - Horizontal (as already in use for non-floating children)

+  - *BoundingFloats* when branchesContainer has Floating layout

+    First child is *targetContainer*, which will be ornamentsContainer, second child is branchesContainer.
+(LinkSpaceContainer is not used then!)

+    By using this order, the layout of InnerContainer can be switched between Horizontal and BoundingFloats.

+    For BoundingFloats:

+    bC is processed first to calc bbox of all children relative to OC
+        - depending on their rel positions
+        - ????
+    oC is positioned within BoundingFloats, so that upperleft of bbox of children is again (local) origin.

 * Add/remove containers as needed.
 Examples
   - Flags, frames, etc. only if set
   - Additional info likes statistics (no. of children, ...)